obihughes/omega-planner/docs/components.md

 - Active state indicators
 - Branded header section
 - Calendar Yearly view available under `Daily Planner` subviews.
 Monthly view is no longer listed in the sidebar; open it by clicking a month in the Yearly view.
+- Weekly Goals page is available as a top-level link: `/goals/weekly`.

 **Order Update (2025-09-12):**
 - Main order is now: `Daily Planner`, `Workspace`, `Text Canvas`, then `Meals` and `Habits`.
 Focus has been removed from the main sidebar; access it via the Focus button in the Daily view header (opens in a new tab).